Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: METHODS

 \subsubsection{Pulsation period evolution during the TP-AGB}

 To calculate expected pulsation periods and growth rates for each radial mode over the TP-AGB, we input the stellar parameters from detailed model results of the Monash stellar evolution code into the \textsc{giraffe} interpolation program by T19.
 We also calculate the fundamental mode periods in the non-linear regime using the best-fitting period-mass-radius relation from \cite{trabucchi_modelling_2021}, and assume that the growth rates for these periods are similar to those in the linear regime.
-Specifically, we compute these pulsation characteristics: a) at each thermal pulse, and b) for every 10th model number for the TP-AGB model results.
+Specifically, we compute these pulsation characteristics: a) at the maximum luminosity of each interpulse, just before the onset of a thermal pulse, and b) for every 10th model number for the TP-AGB model results.

 An interesting prediction of the T19 models is that the dominant mode of radial pulsation evolves over the pulse-interpulse cycle, according to the growth rates.
-In Figure \ref{fig:max_gr_models}, we plot the period of pulsation mode with the largest growth rate against time for models with initial mass 1, 1.5 and 2 \Msun with solar metallicity (Z = 0.014).
+In Figure \ref{fig:max_gr_models}, we shown the period of pulsation mode with the largest growth rate against time for models with initial mass 1, 1.5 and 2 \Msun\ with solar metallicity (Z = 0.014).
 The proportion of time spent in a dominant pulsation mode throughout the TP-AGB is markedly different with increasing stellar mass -- a 1 \Msun\ star is expected to be a dominant fundamental mode pulsator (Mira) for a much longer fraction of its TP-AGB lifetime than a 1.5 \Msun\ star.
 We thus expect TP-AGB stars of lower masses to be more likely observed pulsating in lower order pulsation modes, and vice versa for higher masses.
 This also means that TP-AGB stars near the end of their lives (in their final few thermal pulse cycles) may still be observed as SRVs.